I Saw the Devil: Plot

-Soo-hyun learns of the four suspects from Squad Chief Jang and proceeds to privately torture and interrogate two of them.
-Upon searching the home of Kyung-chul, the third suspect, Soo-hyun finds Joo-yun's engagement ring, proving that Kyung-chul was the perpetrator.
-A short time later, Kyung-chul brings a schoolgirl home and assaults her.
-Soo-hyun beats him unconscious.
-Rather than killing Kyung-chul and being done with it, Soo-hyun decides to shove a GPS tracker down his throat, allowing him to see Kyung-chul's location in real time and to listen to his conversations.
+After learning of the four suspects from Jang, Soo-hyun privately interrogates two of them.
+Upon searching the home of Kyung-chul (the third suspect), Soo-hyun finds Joo-yun's ring.
+A short time later, Kyung-chul brings a schoolgirl home and begins to rape her.
+Soo-hyun interrupts and knocks him unconscious.
+Instead of killing Kyung-chul, Soo-hyun forces him to swallow a GPS tracking transmitter, allowing him to track Kyung-chul's movements and listen to his conversations.